-Instant Pot white chicken chili with salsa verde tastes amazing!
-A great low carb recipe for everyone in your family!
-Dump all the ingredients in and it’s a healthy chili recipe packed with flavor.
+Our easy Ninja Foodi white chicken chili recipe with canned beans and salsa verde tastes amazing!
+It’s our favorite low carb recipe everyone in our family loves!
+You just dump all the ingredients in and it’s a healthy chili recipe packed with flavor.

-I’m back with yet another one pot dinner which we have now added to our long list of other popular Instant Pot recipes!
+I’m back with yet another one pot dinner which we have now added to our long list of other popular Ninja Foodi recipes!
 I think I have used this pot every night since I got it.
 Made with canned beans, leftover chicken and topped with cheese, my kids couldn’t get enough of this one the other night.

 Here we use canned beans to make everything a lot easier and quicker too.
 I have started from scratch with our directions of how to cook Great Northern Beans and that is possible too.
 Timing for that method is below as well if you want to go all out.
 Either way this “magic” multi cooker makes all the things easier.